 Inclusion and Diversity

 In fact, the first pillar of our People Promise is designed to make sure you 'work somewhere inclusive'.
-We want to live up to this promise; it’s good for our people, and good for our customers too, because our workforce should reflect our communities.
+We want to live up to this promise; it’s good for our people, and good for our customers too, because our workplace should be inclusive and our workforce should be diverse, reflecting our members, customers and communities.

 We’re welcoming, friendly, flexible and make sure you always feel included.
 Royal London is a place where everyone wants to be.